The South West of New Zealand is one the great natural areas of the world. It is internationally recognised as a UNESCO World Heritage site.

 Why it's a World Heritage Area

-- Rocks, plants and animals which take us back 80 million years to a time when New Zealand was part of the ancient super continent Gondwana.
+It contains rocks, plants and animals which take us back 80 million years to a time when New Zealand was part of the ancient super continent Gondwana.

-- Spectacular ice carved fiords, lakes and valleys – amongst the finest examples of glaciated landforms in the Southern Hemisphere.
+It has spectacular ice carved fiords, lakes and valleys – amongst the finest examples of glaciated landforms in the Southern Hemisphere.